 Safeguarding is of paramount importance.
 All our staff and regular volunteers are checked by the Disclosure and Barring Service.
-Working with SEND children can often involve working with on a one-to-one with them but there are clear policies and procedures in place which are monitored by the Senior Leadership Team and the Governing Body to ensure the safety and wellbeing of your child.
-In terms of safety of the learning environment and school grounds, we undertake regular inspections of our school and any issues are immediately reported and rectified.
+Working with SEND children can often involve being one-to-one with them but there are clear policies and procedures in place which are monitored by the Senior Leadership Team and the Governing Body to ensure the safety and wellbeing of your child.
+In terms of safety of the learning environment and school grounds we undertake regular inspections of our school and any issues are immediately reported and rectified.
 As part of our curriculum we teach children about road safety and stranger danger including online safety.

 All children including those with SEND are actively encouraged, and as they get into the final years of the school expected, to contribute to the school community by taking on roles of responsibility.
 We have a School Council which children are voted on to by their peers; this gives all children the opportunity to have a voice within the school.
 No one would be excluded from running for School Council due to Special Educational Needs or disabilities.
 In Year 6 the children have the opportunity to apply to become a Senior Student.
 If successful, they will take on a role in school that contributes to our community; this role can be selected so that everyone does something that they are capable of doing, thus ensuring inclusion.
-When opportunities arise we encourage pupils with SEND to take on responsibilities to boost their self-esteem.